pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [DataObject]: The usage of `getO_` or `setO_` methods is deprecated.
 The BC layer supporting these methods will be removed in Pimcore 11.
 - [Classification Store] Deleting the data from deleted groups and keys.
 - [Commands] Calling `configureParallelization` on `Parallelization` trait is deprecated and will be removed in Pimcore 11.
 Please call `Parallelization::configureCommand` instead.
+- [Console] Trait `ConsoleCommandPluginTrait` is deprecated and will be removed in Pimcore 11.
 - [Events] Event `pimcore.element.note.postAdd` has been deprecated.
 Use `pimcore.note.postAdd` instead.
 Note: The event type changed from `ElementEvent` to `ModelEvent`.
 - [Document] Deprecated loading documents via fixed namespace only.
 It will be removed in Pimcore 11.
 Use `pimcore:type_definitions` instead.
 - [Annotations] Using Annotations `@ResponseHeader` & `@ParamConverter`, `@Template` and rest from [SensioFrameworkExtraBundle](https://symfony.com/bundles/SensioFrameworkExtraBundle/current/index.html#annotations-for-controllers) is deprecated and will not be supported on Pimcore 11.
 Use `#[ResponseHeader]`,`#[DataObjectParam]` argument, `#[Template]` and other attributes instead.